mashedkeyboard/Dashday/README.md

 1. `git clone https://github.com/mashedkeyboard/Dashday.git dashday`
 2. `cd dashday/dashday`
 3. `pip install -r requirements.txt`
+4. `cd config`
-4. `cp dashday.cfg.sample dashday.cfg`
+5. `cp dashday.cfg.sample dashday.cfg`
-5. Add your own values into dashday.cfg - remember to get the Met Office API key from their [DataPoint](http://www.metoffice.gov.uk/datapoint) site.
+6. Add your own values into dashday.cfg.
 To find your printer's vendor and product IDs, [use the python-escpos documentation](https://python-escpos.readthedocs.io/en/latest/user/usage.html#usb-printer).
 Note that at this time Dashday only supports USB printers.
-6. Run dashday.py!
+7. Run dashday.py!
 It should (hopefully) print out your report.

+## What's all this about plugins?
+All the individual sections of the report are put into plugins - you can enable or disable whatever you want within the app.
+Individual plugin configuration files live within the /config directory, and the plugins themselves live within the /plugins one.
+If you want to build a plugin, take a look at the weather plugin for an example to go on.

 ## Is that it?
 Nope.
 More features are coming very soon to the report, it won't just be the weather :)